Black Forest Cake

 - Slurry – In a small bowl, combine the remaining water and cornstarch.

-Pro tip – Cornstarch tends to settle down so make sure to stir again before adding it to the filling. - Simmer – Place the saucepan over medium heat.
+Pro tip – Cornstarch tends to settle down, so make sure to stir it again before adding it to the filling. - Simmer – Place the saucepan over medium heat.
 Simmer until all the sugar has melted.
-Then, add the cornstarch slurry and continue to simmer on medium-low until the liquid is thick like syrup.
+Then, add the cornstarch slurry and continue simmering on medium-low heat until the liquid thickens to a syrupy consistency.

-Pro tip – At first, the mixture will be very opaque and milky but as the cornstarch cooks it will become shiny and translucent. - Drain – Pass the filling through a sieve to drain the cherries syrup from the cherries.
-Use the drained cherries between cake layers.
+Pro tip – At first, the mixture will be very opaque and milky, but as the cornstarch cooks, it will become shiny and translucent. - Drain – Pass the filling through a sieve to drain the cherry syrup from the cherries.
+Use the drained cherries between the cake layers.

 Pro tip – Drain the cherries well so there is no excess liquid in the cake filling.
 Otherwise, it becomes messy when frosting. - Cherry syrup – Cool the drained cherry syrup, then add the kirsch and cherry rum.
 Use this to moisten the cake layers during frosting.